Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Matching Function Equilibrium Models with Partial Assignment

-\begin{proof} See Appendix \ref{app:proofs}. \end{proof} \end{theorem}
+\begin{proof} See Appendix \ref{app:proofs_thm1}. \end{proof} \end{theorem}

-The proof of existence is constructive.
-It relies on an iterative procedure that we call {\it Iterative Projective Fitting procedure} (IPFP), which has been used in various fields under different names (see \cite {GalichonKominersWeber2015})\footnote{For instance it is also known as the RAS algorithm (\citet{Kruithof1937}; see also \citet{Idel2016}).}.
-GKW introduce this algorithm in their ITU-logit setting.
-The proof of uniqueness relies on \citet{berry2013connected}.
-Because this algorithm turns out to be very useful in practice, we provide a formal description of it below.
+This result is closely related to \textcite{mourifie2019marriage} who proves existence and uniqueness of an equilibrium in an identical framework, using Brouwer’s fixed-point theorem to establish existence and \textcite{gale1965jacobian}'s results to establish uniqueness.
+Our proof of existence is constructive and relies on an iterative procedure that we call {\it Generalized Iterative Projective Fitting Procedure} (Generalized IPFP).
+The IPFP algorithm has been used in various fields under different names \parencite[see a survey in][]{Idel2016}, and more recently in economics \parencite[see][]{GalichonKominersWeber2015, GalichonKominersWeber2019}.
+GKW introduce the IPFP algorithm in their ITU-logit setting (see example d) in section \ref{sec: examples}).
+In this paper, we propose a new algorithm, which generalizes the IPFP in GKW.
+It offers an efficient way of computing the unique matching equilibrium in definition \ref{def: AMF}.
+Because this algorithm turns out to be very useful in practice (including estimation and counterfactuals), we provide a formal description of it below.
+Finally, our proof of uniqueness relies on \textcite{berry2013connected}.